itsariadust/hi3-info/README.md

 # HI3 Info

 This is just a website housing information from the game Honkai Impact 3.
+Currently under construction.